Randall A. Smith

 Dylan’s primary practice areas include business litigation, professional liability litigation, and construction defect litigation.
 He also has experience in catastrophic injury litigation, complex insurance litigation, intellectual property litigation, and maritime litigation.

-Dylan is licensed to practice law throughout the State of Louisiana, the United States District Court for the Eastern District of Louisiana, and the United States District Court for the Western District of Louisiana.
+Dylan is licensed to practice law throughout the State of Louisiana, the United States District Courts for the Eastern, Western, and Middle Districts of Louisiana, and the United States Court of Appeals, Fifth Circuit.

 In his spare time, Dylan enjoys spending time with his wife Kelly and their two dogs, exploring the various parks and nature areas in the Greater New Orleans area.